mattinbits/mattinbits.github.io/about.md

 I live in Denmark and I am not currently looking for employment opportunities.

-I am interested in and have experience with a wide range of computing related topics, beyond those I currently focus on professionally, and my I always relish the opportunity to learn something new.
+I am interested in and have experience with a wide range of computing related topics, beyond those I currently focus on professionally, and  I always relish the opportunity to learn something new.

 Outside of the endlessly fascinating realm of computing, I am a keen amateur